patcg/docs-and-reports/threat-model/readme.md

 In order to utilize a TEE to achieve private computation, we need two properties.
 First, the data must only be able to be decrypted within the TEE, and second, we need to assure that the TEE only executes code which evaluates the predefined function.

-In a very simplified form, we could imagine there is one TEE which is used by every _first party_/_delegated party_ to run the predefined function.
-In this case, the _user/client_ could encrypt their data with the public key of the TEE.
-However, this ignores assuring the code running is that that's intended.
-The TEE produces an attestation of the code it's running, however the _client/user_ needs that attestation to be verified before their input data is decrypted.
+The currently proposed system utilizes a helper party network composed of coordinators.
+This helper party network participate in a key exchange protocol to generate a _threshold key pair_, with a public key for encryption and several partial private keys such that each coordinator has a single partial private key, and all (or a predefined subset) are required for decryption.
+This allows the _client/user_ to encrypt the data towards the helper party network.

-This can be achieved by utilizing an aggregator who verifies the TEE attestation on behalf of the _client/user_.
-In this case, the _client/user_ encrypts the data towards the aggregator, and the aggregator provides the decryption key into the TEE if and only if the attestation verifies the TEE is only running the expected code.
-This still has one problem, however, as we assume that our attacker can compromise at least one aggregator.
+When a TEE is instantiated to perform an aggregation, each coordinator in the helper party network can validate an attestation from the TEE and provide their partial private key if and only if the attestation verifies that the TEE is only running the expected code.
+Thus, only the TEE is ever able to decrypt the data, so long as the attacker is only able to control a subset of coordinators in the helper party network.

-We can extend this one step further, by utilizing not one, but multiple aggregators.
-Each aggregator can hold part of a _threshold key_, which allows data to be encrypted such that it requires all (or a predefined subset) of keys to decrypt.
-Each aggregator verifies the attestation and provides their decryption key into the TEE if and only if the attestation verifies the TEE is only running the expected code.
-Thus, only the TEE is ever able to decrypt the data, so long as the attacker is only able to control a subset of aggregators.
+Note that in [section 1.7.
+Helper party collusion](#17-Helper-party-collusion), we assume that at least one helper party in a network can be controlled by the attacker, thus requiring at least two coordinators in the helper party network.

-### 4.3 Abstracting Private Computation
+### 4.3 Layering Private Computation

-Both of these constructions rely on a set of aggregators, where we assume that an attacker is unable to control all aggregators.
-Let a specific set of aggregators be called an aggregator network.
-Each web platform vendor will need to make a judgment as to if it's reasonable to assume that an aggregator network can be _trusted_.
-That is, that attackers would be unable to compromise any subset of the aggregators within that specific aggregator network such that the privacy guarantees of the system could not be met.
+Both of these constructions rely on helper party networks, where we assume that an attacker is unable to control all parties within a given helper party network.
+Each web platform vendor will need to make a judgment as to if it's reasonable to assume that an helper party network can be _trusted_.
+That is, that attackers would be unable to compromise a sufficient subset of the helper parties within that specific helper party network such that the privacy guarantees of the system could not be met.

-To make this judgment, web platform vendors are likely to consider various properties about helper party networks such as diversity in ownership of the company/organization operating the aggregators, diversity in cloud provider (if relevant) used by the aggregators, diversity in jurisdictions in which the aggregators operate, etc.
+To make this judgment, web platform vendors are likely to consider various properties about helper party networks such as diversity in ownership of the company/organization operating the helper parties, diversity in cloud provider (if relevant) used by the helper parties, diversity in jurisdictions in which the helper parties, cloud providers, and TEE operators operate, etc. The specific instantiation of private computation will also be a factor in this decision.

-It's unlikely that all web vendors will arrive at the same decision as to which aggregator networks can be assumed to be trusted.
-Our aim, however, is for many such aggregator networks to exist that are trusted by most web platforms, allowing for choice and competition for the first/delegated parties that leverage these APIs.
-Moreover, as we may have web platform vendors providing different privacy budgets (see section [3.3 Privacy Parameters](#33-privacy-parameters),) the first/delegated parties may use multiple aggregator networks to utilize those different budgets.
+Arbitrary helper party networks will not be able to automatically participate in these protocols, as web platform vendors will need to provide some form of authorization.
+As such, our goal is to reach consensus on a core set of methods and helper party networks so that first/delegated parties can get uniform service across web platform vendors.

-Just as web vendors unlikely to fully agree on the sets of trusted aggregator network, they may also reach different conclusions as to which constructions of private computation can be utilized.
-If we consider an aggregator network to be the pairing of both the aggregator parties and the private computation construction, it's reasonably straight forward to for the standard to be unopinionated about the construction.
-Instead, individual web platform vendors can include the private computation construction when considering which aggregator networks are trusted.
+Beyond this core set of methods and operators, we aim to make these APIs interoperable such that individual web platform vendors may offer increments over that, by authorizing a large set of helper party networks, certain instantiations of private computation, and extended privacy budgets.
+This would allow first/delegated parties to layer their usage of these APIs, utilizing that core set of methods and helper party networks for uniform service, and layering on incremental service where it's available.